ibm-cloud-docs/appid/pre-sign-in.md

 {:deprecated: .deprecated}
 {:download: .download}

-# Adding attributes before user sign in
+# Adding attributes for future users
 {: #preregister}

 With {{site.data.keyword.appid_full}}, you can start building a profile for users that you know are going to need access to your app, prior to their initial sign-in.
 {: shortdesc}

-To learn more about the types of attributes and the security considerations that you should make when working with custom attributes, see [Storing and accessing user profiles](/docs/services/appid?topic=appid-profiles).
+To learn more about the security considerations that you should make when working with custom attributes, see [Storing and accessing user profiles](/docs/services/appid?topic=appid-profiles).
 {: tip}

 ## Understanding preregistration
 {: #preregister-understand}

-### Why would I want to use preregistration?
-{: #preregister-why}

 Consider an application where you use {{site.data.keyword.appid_short_notm}} to federate existing users from your SAML identity provider.
 You might want certain users to have `admin` access immediately upon signing into the application for the first time.
 To make this happen, you can use the preregistration endpoint to set a custom `admin` attribute for those users and grant them access to the administration console without any further action on your part.
 Be sure to consider the [security issues](/docs/services/appid?topic=appid-profiles#profile-set-custom) that can arise by changing the default setting.

 ### How are users identified?
 {: #preregister-identify-user}